-In October 2009 the FASB issued ASU No. 2009-13 "Revenue Recognition (Topic 605): Multiple-Deliverable Revenue Arrangements," or ASU No. 2009-13.
-ASU No. 2009-13 addresses how to determine whether an arrangement involving multiple deliverables contains more than one unit of accounting and how the arrangement consideration should be allocated among the separate units of accounting.
-ASU No. 2009-13 will be effective for our fiscal year 2011 with early adoption permitted.
+In October 2009, the FASB issued guidance on revenue recognition that addresses how to determine whether an arrangement involving multiple deliverables contains more than one unit of accounting and how the arrangement consideration should be allocated among the separate units of accounting.
+This guidance will be effective for our fiscal year 2011 with early adoption permitted.
 The guidance may be applied retrospectively or prospectively for new or materially modified arrangements.
-We are currently assessing the impact that this guidance will have on our results of operations and financial position.
+We believe the adoption of this guidance will not have a significant impact on our results of operations and financial position.

-In October 2009 the FASB issued ASU No. 2009-14 "Software (Topic 985): Certain Revenue Arrangements That Include Software Elements," or ASU No. 2009-14.
-ASU No. 2009-14 modifies the scope of the software revenue recognition guidance to exclude (a) non-software components of tangible products and (b) software components of tangible products when the software components and non-software components of the tangible product function together to deliver the tangible product's essential functionality.
-ASC No. 2009-14 will be effective for our fiscal year 2011 with early adoption permitted.
+In October 2009, the FASB issued guidance that modifies the scope of the software revenue recognition guidance to exclude (a) non-software components of tangible products and (b) software components of tangible products that are sold, licensed or leased with tangible products when the software components and non-software components of the tangible product function together to deliver the tangible product's essential functionality.
+This guidance will be effective for our fiscal year 2011 with early adoption permitted.
 The guidance may be applied retrospectively or prospectively for new or materially modified arrangements.
-We are currently assessing the impact that this guidance will have on our results of operations and financial position.
+We believe the adoption of this new guidance will not have a significant impact on our results of operations and financial position.